 Harvesting Energy Directly From the Sun and Wind

-In 2012, Campus Facilities – Energy Management installed both a solar photovoltaic (PV) panel array and wind turbine on campus.
-These renewable energy demonstration projects, along with another solar PV system installed at the MU Research Reactor, are available to MU students and faculty to see and learn firsthand how these technologies are best applied in Missouri.
+In 2012, Campus Facilities – Energy Management installed both a 34 kilowatt solar photovoltaic (PV) panel array and 20 kilowatt wind turbine on campus.
+These renewable energy demonstration projectsare available to MU students and faculty to see and learn firsthand how these technologies are best applied in Missouri.
 All energy produced from both these projects will help serve MU's energy needs.
 To see real-time energy production from these renewable energy demonstration projects, please visit the renewable energy dashboard.

 The solar thermal system demonstration concept was developed following a feasibility study supported from a Missouri Department of Natural Resources Renewable Energy grant.
 This study demonstrated that solar thermal technologies can be attractive in Missouri (this report is available for download here).

-Campus Facilities – Energy Management is also buying a portion of the electricity for the campus from wind energy resources located in areas more productive for wind energy.
+Campus Facilities – Energy Management also buys electricity for MU from wind turbine generators located in areas more productive for wind.
+Last fiscal year (FY14) this wind generated electricity was11% of the electricity used on campus.

 Mizzou Advantage Sustainable Energy Research

 Campus Facilities – Energy Management has a long history of partnering with MU's academic and research communities to collaborate on energy technologies and research.
 This continues with the development of the Mizzou Advantage Sustainability Energy Initiative.
 We are partnering with many of MU's top researchers on various research projects to support the development and improvement of sources of sustainable energy.

 - Renewable Energy Dashboard